protocol/CryptoNetLab/open_problems/Better_Vector_Commitments.md

 When opening Merkle tree commitments we can avoid the logarithmic overhead by either storing some levels of the tree, or portions of the path from leaves to the root.
 Finding the best trade-off in such scenarios is important for PoS applications.

-## Problem 4: *Updatability Property for SVC* {#p4}
+## Problem 4: Updatability Property for SVC
-While we know a few SVC schemes that have constant-size parameters, none of them is updatable but they are only hint-updatable.
+Updatability it is an essential notion for SVC.
+It comes in different degrees: hint-updatability that use dynamic keys to make the updates, key-updatability with static keys or keyless updatability.
-Hint-updatability essentially requires more interaction to perform an update as a user should first obtain an opening for the position that changes, before performing its update locally.
+Hint-updatability essentially requires more interaction to perform an update as a one should first obtain an opening for the position to be changed, before performing the update.

-The lattice-based construction from [[PSTY13]](https://www.iacr.org/archive/eurocrypt2013/78810351/78810351.pdf) has a strong updatability property, not requiring  any type  of  key, while it does not support neither subvector openings, nor any form of aggregation.
-Overcoming these limitations for known schemes is a further step to achieve better VC.
+### Directions:
+ - Better Understand Updatability and Aggregation: We aim on constructing VCs with more flexible updatability properties in combination with other interesting features like aggregation.
+  Seems that updatability is actually a more nuanced notion when considered in presence of aggregation: for example, not all VCs support updating aggregated proofs.
+Same holds for updatability of cross-aggregated proofs.
+  Getting more insights about the relation between Aggregation and Updatability might be meaningful as a first step to understand the limits of combining such properties and improve existing constructions.

-## Problem 5: *Cross Incremental Aggregation and Keyless-Updatability* {#p5}
+- Cross Incremental Aggregation and Keyless-Updatability:
 Seems that building VC with keyless-updatability and cross-commitment incremental  aggregationis still an open problem.
 No scheme with constant-size public parameters that achieves these two properties simultaneously is known to date.

+- Lattice-Based SVC with Updatability: The lattice-based construction from [[PSTY13]](https://www.iacr.org/archive/eurocrypt2013/78810351/78810351.pdf) has a strong updatability property, not requiring any type of key, while it does not support neither subvector openings, nor any form of aggregation.
+Overcoming these limitations for known schemes is a further step to achieve better VC.

-## Problem 6: *Assumptions and Algebraic Settings for VC* {#p6}
+## Problem 5: Assumptions and Algebraic Settings for VC

    - Lattice Assumptions: There is little work done to construct VCs based on lattice assumptions.
     Papamanthou et al. instantiate a homomorphic Merkle tree construction using Ajtai's hash function to obtain a lattice-based VC